infamousjoeg/instruqt/tracks/conjur.org/secure-ansible-automation/06-load-policy/assignment.md

 ---
 slug: load-policy
+id: wr4xkaba0lzv
 type: challenge
 title: Load Policy
 teaser: Load Conjur Policy files into the Conjur service.
 notes:
 - type: text
-  contents: |-
-    In this challenge, we'll be using the Docker-based Conjur CLI to load the policies created in the previous challenge into the Conjur service.
+  contents: In this challenge, we'll be using the Docker-based Conjur CLI to load
+    the policies created in the previous challenge into the Conjur service.
 tabs:
 - title: Terminal
   type: terminal